oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 The DeepWiki CLI provides several commands:

-- `deepwiki wiki generate` - Generate or refresh a wiki for a repository
+- `deepwiki generate` - Generate or refresh a wiki for a repository
-- `deepwiki wiki export` - Export a cached wiki to markdown or JSON (version aware)
+- `deepwiki export` - Export a cached wiki to markdown or JSON (version aware)
-- `deepwiki wiki delete` - Delete a specific cached wiki version
+- `deepwiki delete` - Delete a specific cached wiki version
-- `deepwiki wiki list` - List all cached wikis with version, size, and metadata
+- `deepwiki list` - List all cached wikis with version, size, and metadata
 - `deepwiki config` - Manage configuration settings
 - `deepwiki sync` - Apply edits from `docs/wiki` workspaces back to the cache (optionally watch)